Yiguan/popoolation2helper/README.md

 2L	3069	A	200:2:0:0:0:0	197:5:0:0:0:0	202:0:0:0:0:0	202:0:0:0:0:0	202:0:0:0:0:0
 ```

-Making sure you have valid reference allele in column 3, and remove indels(only include SNPs)
+Making sure you have valid reference allele in column 3.

 ## Install